“Migraine tends to worsen in the years leading up to the menopause, with attacks occurring more frequently and sometimes also lasting longer”.1

 Depending on the Source (DotS) this Umbrella may include:

-Is there an association between migraines and menopause?
+Is there an association between perimenopause and migraine?

 Headache Diary